 One of the more sheltered beaches on the two islands, Bambarra Beach is another location to consider.
 The water depth in this area tends to range from very shallow to too deep to stand.
 Be aware of the usually semi-offshore wind and the tall Casuarina trees that line the beach.

-Due to being quite close to the barrier reef, this highly scenic beach often has a swell and some waves.
-Beware of getting blown downwind or crashing your kite on the cliffs as the breaking waves can be quite rough and a hike back up the ironshore coastline will be nasty.
+Due to being quite close to the barrier reef, the highly scenic beach at Mudjin Harbour often has a swell and some waves.
+Beware of getting blown downwind or crashing your kite on the cliffs as the breaking waves can be quite rough, and a hike back up the ironshore coastline will be nasty.
 Wind is typically offshore.